Tutorial to develop a Spyder plugin#

 def update_timer(self):

-"""Updates the timer and the current widget.
-Also, update the
+Update the timer and the current widget.

-task counter if a task is set."""
+Also update the task counter if a task is a set.

 if self.countdown > 0: